10 December 2024

 What about those RetroAchievements?

 I consider them as a game changer for all retrogaming.
-While cheevos shines on other systems, they are increasingly fun on arcades as well (with just recently brilliant achievements for 1942 and Bubble Bobble).
+While cheevos shines on more complex console emulation, they are increasingly fun on arcades as well (with just recently brilliant achievements for 1942 and Bubble Bobble).
 I also discovered new things via RetroAchievements that I had not been aware of.
 That‘s why I will always prefer emulators supporting RetroAchievements over others.

 So many words to read here - why don‘t you do videos?